vphongph/maidsafe_autonomi/docs/online-documentation/guides/data_types.md

    - Version tracking built-in

 3. **Collections**
-   - Use linked lists for ordered data
+   - Use graphs for linked data
    - Efficient for append operations
    - Good for logs and sequences